-Refunding the tenant the amount of the overage by decreasing subsequent rental amounts to equal to the amount of the overage.
+- 1. Refunding the household, the amount of the overage in the form of check, money order or cashier's check; or - 2.
+Refunding the tenant, the amount of the overage by decreasing subsequent rental amounts to equal to the amount of the overage.
 NOTE: The correction date of the noncompliance will be no earlier than the first day of the year immediately following the year of the noncompliance.